Sodium silicate: Adhesives

-Detergent auxiliaries
+Coatings

+Sodium silicate may be used for various paints and coatings, such as those used on welding rods.
+Such coatings can be cured in two ways.
+One method is to heat a thin layer of sodium silicate into a gel and then into a hard film.
+To make the coating water-resistant, high temperatures of 100 C are needed.
+The temperature is slowly raised to 150 C to dehydrate the film and avoid steaming and blistering.
+The process must be relatively slow, but infrared lamps may be used at first.
+In the other method, when high temperatures are not practical, the water resistance may be achieved by chemicals (or esters), such as boric acid, phosphoric acid, sodium fluorosilicate, and aluminium phosphate.
+Before application, an aqueous solution of sodium silicate is mixed with a curing agent.

 It is used in detergent auxiliaries such as complex sodium disilicate and modified sodium disilicate.
 The detergent granules gain their ruggedness from a coating of silicates.

 Water treatment

 Sodium silicate is used as an alum coagulant and an iron flocculant in wastewater treatment plants.
 Sodium silicate binds to colloidal molecules, creating larger aggregates that sink to the bottom of the water column.
 The microscopic negatively charged particles suspended in water interact with sodium silicate.
 Their electrical double layer collapses due to the increase of ionic strength caused by the addition of sodium silicate (doubly negatively charged anion accompanied by two sodium cations) and they subsequently aggregate.
 This process is called coagulation.

-Refractory use
+Foundries, refractories and pottery

+It is used as a binder of the sand when doing sand casting of all common metals.
+It allows for the rapid production of a strong mold or core by three main methods.